 5 Steps to Forgiveness

-The Bible lays a lot of groundwork for showing us the importance of forgiveness.
-For example, Luke 17:4 reads, “If he sins against you seven times in the day, and turns to you seven times, saying, ‘repent,’ you must forgive him.”
+The Bible lays a lot of groundwork for explaining the importance of forgiveness.
+For example, Luke 17:4 states, “If he sins against you seven times in the day, and turns to you seven times, saying, ‘repent,’ you must forgive him.”

-A friend of mine recently stated it this way.
-“If you don’t forgive somebody, it’s you holding onto the sin, not the other person.
-If you forgive the sins of somebody, you are participating in the forgiveness already given them by God”.
+A friend recently said, “If you don’t forgive somebody, you hold onto the sin, not the other person.
+If you forgive someone’s sins, you participate in the forgiveness already given them by God.”

 A good Christian would forgive, no matter how many offenses are laid against him.
 But, of course, that’s easier said than done.